NK Cell Therapies

 AB-201: HER2 CAR-NK

 AB-201 is our clinical-stage CAR-NK cell therapy candidate targeting HER2-positive solid tumors.
-We are initiating the clinical evaluation of AB-201 at multiple centers in the US and Republic of Korea.
+We and our partner, GC Cell, are initiating the clinical evaluation of AB-201.
 The studies will assess AB-201 safety and efficacy in HER2+ breast and gastric/GEJ carcinomas.
-Patients in the study can potentially be treated with up to three repeat administrations of AB-201 in the outpatient setting.
 AB-201 HER2 CAR-NK uses a novel, high affinity HER2-directed antibody converted to Artiva’s proprietary CAR structure and expression of IL-15 for improved cellular persistence.
-Utilizing Artiva’s AlloNKTM platform, AB-201 cell products maintain high expression of CD16, as well as other activating innate cell tumor engaging receptors, enabling the potential for dual targeting therapeutic approaches via monoclonal antibody combinations.
+AB-201 cell products maintain high expression of CD16, as well as other activating innate cell tumor engaging receptors, enabling the potential for dual targeting therapeutic approaches via monoclonal antibody combinations.
 The resulting CAR-NK is manufactured at large scale and cryopreserved in infusion-ready media to enable repeat clinical administrations in the outpatient setting.

 AB-205 CD5-Directed CAR-NK